teoncreative/znet/README.md

 - **Packet Serialization Support**: znet comes with built-in packet serialization support, allowing you to easily encode and decode packets between peers.

-- **Platform Independence**: The library is carefully designed to be platform-independent, ensuring that your networking code can be effortlessly deployed across various operating systems.
+- **Platform Independence**: znet currently supports Windows and macOS, with Linux support coming soon.

-- **Modern C++17**: Leveraging the power of C++17, znet employs the latest language features to deliver an intuitive and elegant development experience.
+- **Modern C++20**: Leveraging the power of C++20, znet employs the latest language features to deliver an intuitive and elegant development experience.

 - **Ease of Use**: Simple and intuitive design make it a breeze to integrate znet into your projects, regardless of your level of networking expertise.